Jaevii/Scrapegraph-ai/README.md

 The most common one is the `SmartScraperGraph`, which extracts information from a single page given a user prompt and a source URL.

+Where `system` prompt could be left out of if sytem instruction is not necessary.

 ```python
 import json